Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Bounding the Variance

-In addition, we need the extra assumption in Proposition \ref{prop-var2} because, without it, $\tilde{y} \mapsto \varphi(\tilde{y})\coloneqq(\tilde{y}-\zeta)^2$ is not (Choquet) integrable with respect to the upper probability associated with the bound for the upper predictive density that we found in Corollary \ref{cor-1} \citep[Appendix C]{decooman}.
+In addition, we use the truncation in Proposition \ref{prop-var2} because, without it, the function $\tilde{y} \mapsto \varphi(\tilde{y})\coloneqq(\tilde{y}-\zeta)^2$ need not be (Choquet) integrable with respect to the upper probability associated with the bound for the upper predictive density found in Corollary \ref{cor-1} \citep[Appendix C]{decooman}.

-\begin{remark}[On the Choice of the Truncation Interval] The upper variance bound in Proposition \ref{prop-var2} depends on the truncation interval $[a,b]$, through the term $(b-a)^2/12$.
-If the interval is too narrow, the truncated predictive distribution $\ell^\prime_{\mathrm{pred}}$ deviates substantially from the original Gaussian predictive $\ell_{\mathrm{pred}}$.
-If the interval is too wide, the upper variance bound $(b-a)^2/12$ becomes unnecessarily large, leading to overly conservative uncertainty estimates.
+\begin{remark}[On the Choice of the Truncation Interval] The bound on the upper predictive variance in Proposition~\ref{prop-var2} depends on the truncation interval \([a,b]\), through the terms \(m\) and \((b-a)^2/12\).
+If the interval is too narrow, the truncated predictive density \(\ell^\prime_{\mathrm{pred}}\) deviates substantially from the original Gaussian predictive density \(\ell_{\mathrm{pred}}\).
+If the interval is too wide, the term \((b-a)^2/12\) becomes unnecessarily large, leading to overly conservative uncertainty estimates.